microsoft/mdatp-devicecontrol/macOS/policy/samples/deny_mobile_devices.md

-# Device control policy sample: deny_removable_media_except_kingston
+# Device control policy sample: deny_mobile_devices

 Description: This is a policy.
-Device Type: Apple Removable Media
+Device Type: Apple Generic Device

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).